The content on this page is marketing communication

 Investment Process:

-SKAGEN manages environmental and social factors by applying binding elements throughout the investment process.
+SKAGEN equity funds manages environmental and social factors by applying binding elements throughout the investment process.
 Exclusions and negative screening are the first steps deployed to assess the environmental and social characteristics of an investment.
 Second, when constructing an investment thesis, environmental, social and governance characteristics are collected, measured, and assessed at the same time as an enhanced due diligence is carried out on the climate risk of companies in high-emitting sectors.
 Third, assessment of these factors is tied to the investment thesis of each investment – driven by a traffic light model to indicate estimated degree of ESG risks and opportunities.
 The product assesses the double materiality of environmental and social characteristics that are of relevance at investment level.
 Lastly, active ownership with holdings is a lever that is deployed by the product to work for factor improvement over time.
 Double materiality considerations are continuously assessed.
 If salient sustainability risks (harm to investment) or principal adverse impacts (potential harm by investing) show no signs of improvement, the holding in an investee company will ultimately have to be divested should the investee company fail to mitigate these.
-Quarterly checks and controls are conducted of the holdings in the product to monitor developments of events and general exposure, to ensure alignment with the sustainable investment policy of the entity and broader Storebrand Group.
+Quarterly checks and controls are conducted of the holdings in the product to monitor developments of events and general exposure, to ensure alignment with the Storebrand Sustainable Investment Policy.

-Prior to investing, the portfolio manager is required to forward potential investment cases to the ESG team who conduct a process to screen and approve the potential investment in question.
-This screening process assesses whether the investment case aligns with the entity-level investment policy or is in violation of it.
+Prior to investing, the portfolio manager is required to forward potential investment cases to the R&O Team who conduct a process to screen and approve the potential investment in question.
+This screening process assesses whether the investment case aligns with the Storebrand Sustainable Investment Policy or is in violation of it.
 If it is in violation of the norms-based and product-based exclusion criteria, the company will be rejected during the screening phase.
-Moreover, the product is subject to quarterly screening controls to ensure continued compliance with global norms and SKAGEN's exclusion criteria.
+Moreover, the product is subject to quarterly screening controls to ensure continued compliance with global norms and Storebrand's exclusion criteria.

-Second, the portfolio manager is required to draw up a dedicated ESG factsheet for the investment case, identifying material ESG information and defining an engagement plan for managing ESG-associated risks – or undervalued opportunities – through active ownership.
+Second, the portfolio manager/ R&O Team is required to draw up a dedicated ESG factsheet for the investment case, identifying material ESG information and defining an engagement plan for managing ESG-associated risks – or undervalued opportunities – through active ownership.
 Here, contextual and relevant ESG factors are tied to the investment thesis.
 The degree of ESG risk of each investment is assessed using a traffic light model, where short-term results and degree of engagement increase in step change with the level of risk.
-To avoid conflicts of interest, it is the task of the ESG team to determine the traffic light assessment of an investment case.
-In response to this, the portfolio manager, in collaboration with the ESG team, must articulate a clear plan to mitigate environmental and social risk.
+To avoid conflicts of interest, it is the task of the R&O Team to determine the traffic light assessment of an investment case.
+In response to this, the portfolio manager, in collaboration with the R&O Team, must articulate a clear plan to mitigate environmental and social risk.
 The portfolio manager must also state financial considerations that have been made on the back of the ESG profile of the investment in question.
 ESG risks that fail to be mitigated following escalation strategies will be excluded as this will be deemed a thesis violation.

 Monitoring at fund and entity level: